virushan/nodegarageDoorOpener/README.md

     sudo apt-get install nodejs npm

-To check the version of node and npm use the following code: I have 6.3.1 for node and 3.10.3 for npm at the time of development
+To check the version of node and npm use the following code I have 6.3.1 for node and 3.10.3 for npm at the time of development:
     node -v
     npm -v